bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-07-distant-voices-still-lives.md

 One sequence is set in one of the picture houses haunted by Davies in boyhood.
 The interior is represented by a nearby community theatre, but sadly the former cinema intended for the exterior was demolished a few months before shooting.
 A power station in Deptford was eventually located and decorated with ‘Coming Shortly’ adverts run up by a Merseyside company whose stock in trade they once were.
 To his dismay, Davies was denied the desired soundtrack excerpt from  _Guys and Dolls_, and for a substitute he was pinning his hopes on obtaining, or somehow simulating, a burst of the _Love Is a Many Splendored Thing_ theme tune.
 The soundtrack has posed further problems.
 The use of clips from radio shows like _Take It from Here_ (of which, especially the vicissitudes of the immortal Glum family, Davies is happy to demonstrate seemingly total recall) involved obtaining waivers from every individual heard in them.

 Before returning to the cramped snug, its claustrophobia heightened by clouds of perfumed ‘smoke’, Davies talks of the film being ‘a homage to what Liverpool used to be before the planners vandalised it.’
 It might also function as something of a storehouse of vanishing Lancastrian vernacular.
 Will many spectators be acquainted with such usages as ‘mither’ and ‘get a cob on’, or with the picturesque injunction ‘until next Preston Guild’?
-These approximately translate as pester, get annoyed, and until the moon turns blue.
-**Tim Pulleine, _Sight & Sound_, Winter 1987-88**
+These approximately translate as pester, get annoyed, and until the moon turns blue.<br>**Tim Pulleine, _Sight & Sound_, Winter 1987-88**

 Dogger, Tyne, Heligoland.
 Fisher, Forties, Bight.
 For anyone born before the age of universal television, this liturgy of mysterious places is an indelible memory.
 The radio shipping forecast, rendered with the unmodulated precision of a religious creed, was somehow required listening.
 You did not talk over it, out of respect.
 It was a moment out of time. _Distant Voices Still Lives_ begins with a radio shipping forecast, a voice out of nowhere as the camera holds and holds on a shot of a staircase.
 It is a breathtaking moment, paradoxically tense in its absolute stasis.
 And it encapsulates from the start what I take to be the central mood (it is scarcely a theme) of Terence Davies’ extraordinary film: a sense of crystallised time, of memories in aspic.